-Whilst we don’t recommend welding any fuel tank there are certainly elements to consider when undertaking a project like this.
+Whilst we don’t recommend welding any fuel tank there are certain elements to consider when undertaking a project like this if you do need to weld it.
 Firstly, the volatility of some fuels can be much higher than others.
 This is entirely true of Petrol and its fuel vapours.
 A partially filled fuel tank, with air left in the tank will be full of vapourised gases.

 These fuel gases, when exposed to a spark or flame, will ignite more aggressively than if they were liquid.
 Much like a Fuel Air Bomb, the extra oxygen in contact with the petrol allows for faster burning of the fuel.
 This makes welding a Petrol Tank extremely dangerous to the user and the tank.